Dorm room organization can be a daunting task when you’re not even sure where to begin…

 Simple: take the tab off a soda can and put it on the neck part of a hanger.
 Then hang a second hanger from the other hole in the soda can tab (pictured above).

-Now you can hang two pieces of clothing in the same area that one would normally fit!
-Just make sure to hang heavier items on the stationary hanger (at the top) to keep things more stable.
+Now you can hang two pieces of clothing in the same area that one would typically fit!
+Just hang heavier items on the stationary hanger (at the top) to keep things more stable.

 The best part is: